tjvr/website/pages/tech.md

     cost: "~£20-£25"
     electrical: medium
     mechanical: medium

-  theremin:
+  oscilloscope:
-    name: "Theremin"
+    name: "Oscilloscope"
     long: true
-    description: "The only instrument you can play without touching it!
-Create weird and wonderful music by waving your hands!"
+    description: "Have you ever wondered what is happening in an electronic circuit?
+Now is your chance to find out.
+Build this little PC powered oscilloscope and you can look at signals to your heart's content.
+This uses a ready made circuit board and has a reasonable number of components.
+All the software you need is provided as well."
-    cost: "~£15-£20"
+    cost: "~£30-£35"
-    electrical: medium
+    electrical: advanced
     mechanical: medium

   guitar-headphones-amp: